February 13-18, 2007 Annual Cabin Trip: (86 Photos)

 2.

-1. Sunday was the last day of the annual winter trip and was spent getting the cabin cleaned up, and vehicles loaded up and headed for home.
-Al in all it was one of the best cabin trips to date with awesome snow conditions, lots of gas burned in the sleds and the whole crew on hand to enjoy some fantastic time together.
+1. Sunday was the last day of the 2007 Winter Trip and was spent packing up getting the cabin cleaned up, and vehicles loaded for the drive home.
+All in all it was one of the best cabin trips to date with awesome snow conditions, lots of gas burned in the sleds and the entire crew on hand to enjoy some fantastic time together.

 Cheers, MIKE